 People who do coaching, by and large, are very empathetic individuals.
 They want to help.
 That’s a big reason why they get into it.
 But that caretaker mentality can make it really personal so you have to be careful.
 There’s a fine line between coach and friend.
 You don’t want to be both.

 I remember once I had a client who was in danger of hurting themselves and others.
 I knew I couldn’t adequately support them.
 So I referred them to a medical professional who could.
-That’s the smart thing to do but some life coaches might not do that though or realize when they can’t help a client.
+That’s the smart thing to do but some life coaches might not do that, or they realize when they can’t help a client.

 Desperation is what drives a lot of people to life coaching.
 It’s an easy label to give yourself.
 You don’t need certification.
 You don’t even need experience.
 If you’re just calling yourself a life coach and not taking the time to position yourself and educate yourself on what you’re a coach for, it’s not good.